InterstellarOasis/InterstellarOasis/README.md

 Original files are distributed under various licenses.
 See related packages for more information.

-Changes by Thomas Debesse fall under the Creative Commons Attribution 4.0 International License:
+Changes by Thomas Debesse and Sweet/sweet235 fall under the Creative Commons Attribution 4.0 International License: http://creativecommons.org/licenses/by/4.0/

-http://creativecommons.org/licenses/by/4.0/
+## Other Map Collections

+A comprehensive collection of original open source maps is at https://github.com/Masmblr.
+They are all usable with the Daemon Engine and Unvanquished.

 ## Thanks